luismesalas/fastapi-demo-postgres/README.md

-# fast-api-demo
+# FastAPI Demo

-A simple project to show a couple examples of defining an API using Tiangolo's FastAPI
+A simple project to show a couple examples of defining an API using [Tiangolo's FastAPI](https://fastapi.tiangolo.com/)